mkbabb/parse-that/docs/tranches/B/audit/ACTIVE-GOAL-COMPLETION-AND-PRECEPTS-MATRIX-2026-07-30.md

 research claims, document existence, or a locally green mechanism cannot stand in for a full runtime, consumer, CSS, browser, or release requirement.

+## 2026-07-30 performance-law supersession

+The user has explicitly reopened only the former `>=10x` admission premise.
+The active authority is `../research/PERFORMANCE-LAW-AMENDMENT-PORTFOLIO-2026-07-30.md`, consuming constellation amendment SHA-256 `1317ab01af574bc0d310fdef3435b7239c255b9f18e4ea3f658d432aa1595a61`.
+P1–P6 and the post-P6 NO-EDGE ruling remain immutable historical-10x evidence.
+Rows below retain their original audit facts except G-04/G-05 and the exact remainder, which are amended in place.

 ## Status vocabulary

 - `PROVEN`: current artefacts establish the whole stated row.